-1. Compliance, in part, is achieved through public education in the Maine Uniform Building and Energy Code and the Town of Windham Land Use Ordinance1.
+1. Compliance, in part, is achieved through public education in the Maine Uniform Building and Energy Code and the Town of Windham Land Use Ordinance.

-- Each interaction presents the opportunity to educate and inform contractors and/or citizens about state and local regulations. - The Code Enforcement page on the Town's website provides educational information such as: The Maine Uniform and Energy Code requirements, Shoreland Zoning requirements, Town of Windham Local Ordinance requirements, Floodplain management, Stormwater Management, as well as links to Radon regulations, etc. The website also provides a staff directory/phone numbers for citizens/contractors that require further education/information. - In the month of March, staff met with approximately seven hundred (700) contractors and property owners, both in the field and in the office.
+- Each interaction presents the opportunity to educate and inform contractors and/or citizens about state and local regulations. - The Code Enforcement page on the Town's website provides educational information such as: The Maine Uniform and Energy Code requirements, Shoreland Zoning requirements, Town of Windham Local Ordinance requirements, Floodplain management, Stormwater Management, as well as links to Radon regulations, etc. The website also provides a staff directory/phone numbers for citizens/contractors that require further education/information. - In the month of May, staff met with approximately seven hundred (700) contractors and property owners, both in the field and in the office.
 The total number of inspections does not include the number of walk in customers or phone calls received by department staff. - In June 2016, a people counter was installed at the entrance to the customer counter.
 This counter collects data showing the number of walk in customers to all of the departments in our area.
-For the month of March there were six hundred and sixty-eight (668) walk in customers.
+For the month of May there were seven hundred and forty-four (744) walk in customers.

-2. Application review and permit issuance is timely2.
+2. Application review and permit issuance is timely.

 Inspections vary from projects to complaints.
-Various inspections include footings, foundation walls, foundation backfill, framing, insulation, rough electrical, electrical services, rough plumbing, final plumbing, final electric, septic field horizon, final elevation and installation, septic tanks, soil and erosion control measures, certificates of occupancies, violations and complaints3.
-Additionally the number of permits issued does not reflect the number of permits received but
+Various inspections include footings, foundation walls, foundation backfill, framing, insulation, rough electrical, electrical services, rough plumbing, final plumbing, final electric, septic field horizon, final elevation and installation, septic tanks, soil and erosion control measures, certificates of occupancies, violations and complaints.
+Additionally the number of permits issued does not reflect the number of permits received but not yet issued for the month due to lack of information or the applicant canceling the project.

-1 Paraphrased from budget narrative
+Paraphrased from budget narrative

-2 Paraphrased from budget narrative
+&lt;sup>2 Paraphrased from budget narrative

-3 All structures/remodels must be in full compliance with local zoning and licensing codes, floodplain management, land development regulation/excavations, and up-to-date with the State of Maine Building and Energy Code.
+&lt;sup>3 All structures/remodels must be in full compliance with local zoning and licensing codes, floodplain management, land development regulation/excavations, and up-to-date with the State of Maine Building and Energy Code